linkerd/website/linkerd.io/content/2.14/tasks/pod-to-pod-multicluster.md

 1. `cluster-credentials-<remote-cluster-name>` residing in `linkerd-multicluster` namespace (default, it may be different if you have changed it, during installation of `linkerd-multicluster` extension).
 2. `cluster-credentials-<remote-cluster-name>` residing in the LinkerD control-plane namespace -- usually `linkerd`.

-The second secret (in `linkerd` namespace) has a specific metadata requirements - `linkerd-destination` required the secret to contain following labels and annotations (assuming we are linking `east` cluster to `west` cluster):
+The second secret (in `linkerd` namespace) has a specific metadata requirements.
+Labels and annotations shown below are neccessary for the control plane, to be able to retrieve the remote cluster credentials.
+Assuming we are linking `east` cluster to `west` cluster, the secret would have to contain below metadata:

 ```
 metadata: